ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 Then, open the cat's template, and select its On Step tab.
 We will do the following:

 * We will check for a collision between a cat and a potential obstacle.
-* If we hit a tube, we will throw the cat to the right, change its texture, and set a flag that we've lost.
+* If we hit a tube, we will throw the cat to the left, change its texture, and set a flag that we've lost.
 * This flag will be checked at the very beginning of the code and will prevent the player's input and other logic if needed.

 That's the code that checks for collisions.
 Place it after the code that checks for player's input, but before `this.move();` line: